arisGio/web-component-menu/README.md

 1. First create the structure and the appropriate styles.
 2. Rely on personal inspiration, later on we can google on what other solutions exist.
+3. When finished with structure transition to creating the web component.